BGU-SE-Courses/bgu-sqe-2025-2025-mbt-sqe-system-testing/README.md

 ## Installation
 In order to install PrestaShop and prepare the testing environment, do the following:

-1. Download and install XAMPP:
+1. Download and install XAMPP.
       Visit the XAMPP website , download and install the latest version of XAMPP.

-2. Start XAMPP Server:
+2. Start XAMPP Server.
       Open the XAMPP server and click the "start buttons of the Apache and the MySQL modules.

 3.